mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-pix.en.md

 >
 > The Pix payment option will only be displayed if there is a Pix key registered] in Mercado Pago.
 If you haven't created it yet, [click here](https://www.youtube.com/watch?v=60tApKYVnkA) and check the necessary steps. <br/></br>
 > <br/></br>
-> To initialize the Pix form with the email field filled in, [click here](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/initialize-data-on-the-bricks).
+> To initialize the Pix form with the email field filled in, [click here](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/initialize-data-on-the-bricks).<br/></br>
+> <br/></br>
+> And to help, we've prepared a complete [code-example](/developers/en/docs/checkout-bricks/payment-brick/code-example/pix) of the Payment Brick configuration with Pix that you can use as a template.

 To configure Payment Brick integration to receive payments with Pix you need to follow the steps below.
 If you have already integrated card payments, you can start the integration from **step 4**.